No Password Manager vs Password Manager

 |Client hacking resistant||X||X (*)||X|

 Every option offers benefits and drawbacks.
-You're not necessarily crazy using paper (not post it, please!) and you're not necessarily secure using the fanciest password manager either.
-The important thing in here is to follow my 5 security principles.
+You're not necessarily crazy using paper (not a Post-it, please!), and you're not necessarily secure using the fanciest password manager either.
+The important thing here is to follow my 5 security principles.

-But if someone come to me and ask the best option to start with, I'd suggest an offline password manager.
-If you really have the need to synchronize and so on, you can make your own vault sync or switch at once to an online password manager.
+But if someone comes to me and asks for the best option to start with, I'd suggest an offline password manager.
+If you really need to synchronize and so on, you can make your own vault sync or switch to an online password manager.
 If you know what you're doing, sync on your own.
-Otherwise move to an online password manager.
+Otherwise, move to an online password manager.

-I've been using the no password manager (digital) approach before the rise of password managers and I'm considering to switch it to an absent of magic password manager.
-Ideally open source with few lines of code and trusted by the community.
+I've been using the no password manager (digital) approach before the rise of password managers, and I'm considering switching to an absence of magic password manager.
+Ideally, open-source with few lines of code and trusted by the community.
 A security vault truly decrypted by a master password that only lies inside my mind and nothing else.
 Taking the risk of losing every password once I forgot the master password.
-That's what a good password manager looks like for me.
+That's what a good password manager looks like to me.

 1Password is being recommended by some security folks, but it seems to work decently only on Mac.
-KeePass lacks the integration to have the same UX as LastPass on Ubuntu at least, but I feel more secure using an offline password manager.
-LastPass worries me because of those many features that hugely increases the attack surface.
-Perhaps I should await for such tools to get more mature and provide a more friendly Linux version :)
+KeePass lacks the integration to have the same UX as LastPass on Ubuntu, at least, but I feel more secure using an offline password manager.
+LastPass worries me because of its many features that greatly increase the attack surface.
+Perhaps I should await for such tools to get more mature and provide a more user-friendly Linux version :)